ghanesh91/ghanesh91.github.io/_pages/about.md

 flow.
 After completing this project, I started working with Prof. Dennice Gayme and Prof. Charles Meneveau on fluid mechanics applied wind energy which is my current area of work.

 This is a brief account of my journey till now.
-Please visit other links to know more of my projects in detail.
+Please visit other links to know more about my projects in detail.
 I am excited to keep continuing this journey by solving more interesting fluid dynamical problems in the future.

+Note:- This webpage is work in progress.
+So, please bear with me patiently till I add other contents.